Research Planning PG (6486.6)

 Please let the Unit Convenor know if any assistance is required.

-There is an introduction to the unit in week 1 (Tuesday, face to face or online in canvas).
+There is a virtual introduction to the unit in week 1 (Virtual Classroom in Canvas).

 There are meetings required with your mentor.
 Discuss how you will meet with your mentor (e.g., Zoom).
 Weekly or fortnightly is usual, less often is not recommended.
 Discuss this when preparing your mentor agreement.